Quick and Easy Strawberry Streusel Yogurt Muffins

 - Preheat oven to 350F (177 degrees C).
 Position rack in center of oven.
 Butter or line 6/12 muffin cups with paper liners.
 If you are not using muffin liners, make sure to grease the pan.

 - Wet Ingredients: In a large bowl whisk together the lightly beaten egg, yogurt, oil, and vanilla extract.

-- Dry Ingredients: In another large bowl, whisk flour, sugar, baking powder, baking soda, and salt.
+- Dry Ingredients: In another large bowl, whisk flour, white and brown sugar, baking powder, baking soda, and salt.
 Gently stir in the strawberries until fully coated.

 - Wet + Dry Ingredients: With a rubber spatula fold the wet ingredients into the dry ingredients and stir only until the ingredients are combined and moistened.
 As always, DO NOT over mix.
 The batter will be thick, that is normal.

 - Divide the Batter: Evenly fill the muffin cups with the batter (3/4 full), using two spoons or a medium size ice cream scoop.
 Add strawberry jam (if using) in the center and then cover with another layer of batter.
 Sprinkle the top with streusel toppings.

 - Bake: Place in the oven and bake for about 15 – 20 minutes or until a toothpick inserted in the center of a muffin just comes out clean.
 If you are using a larger muffin liner, adjust the baking time as needed.
 Transfer to a wire rack and let cool for about 10 minutes before removing from pan.

 Makes 6 medium-sized muffins OR 4 large-sized muffins

 To Prepare the Streusel Toppings: In a small bowl, mix butter, palm/brown sugar and whole wheat/all-purpose flour.
 Use your hand to crumble them together.
 It’s ok to have small pieces of butter, it will melt once it starts to bake.

 This muffin turned out soft and moist as expected, and it has a creamy taste.
 This is not sweet at all, the strawberry jam in the center added good flavor and moisture.
 The streusel complements supplied additional crunchiness and sweetness that is just right.
 This is really a good breakfast option, or snack.
 It’s very filling for a small size.

 Adapted from: Joy of Baking (with my own modifications)